002A/ixora.io/projects/colorblindness/color-blindness-simulation.rst

   :align: center

 Deuteranopia is also referred to as `red-green color blindness <https://en.wikipedia.org/wiki/Color_blindness#Red.E2.80.93green_color_blindness>`_.
-The resulting color deficiency is similar to Protanopia:
+The resulting color deficiency is similar to Protanopia but without the dimming effect to reds:

 .. image:: /images/colorblindness/fall_trees_deuteranopia.jpg
   :width: 50%